maksimillian1/Jupita-Agent-Web-Typescript/README.md

 # Getting Started with Jupita Agent Web TypeScript

 This library is used to make API calls that will be used by the Jupita Agent, fully supports the 3 APIs that available for Jupita Agent.
+All API calls are made asynchronously, thus there are event listeners available to handle the API results.

 ## APIs
-There are 3 APIs within the Jupita Agent product:
+There are 3 APIs within the Juptia Agent product – `dump` `rating` & `feed`:

-* `Dump`: allows you to send the utterances you wish to send.
+- Dump allows you to send the utterances you wish to send.
-* `Rating`: allows you to retrieve the rating for the agent in question.
+- rating allows you to retrieve the rating for the agent in question.
-* `Feed`: provides you with some basic rating analytics
+- feed provides you with some basic rating analytics.

 ##  QuickStart